Lucky Strike Logo

 Lucky Strike Logo History

-Visual recognition of the brand is high because only one redesign has been carried out since 1940 when the first company logo was officially presented.
+Visual recognition of the brand is high because only one redesign has been carried out since 1940, when the first company logo was officially presented.
 Both versions are made in the same style, the main element of which is a round frame with a verbal inscription inside.
-As a result, due to its great popularity among the target audience, the logo stands out from the competition.
+Due to its great popularity among the target audience, the logo stands out from the competition.
 It is used on cigarette packages and as part of an advertising campaign.

 What is Lucky Strike?